 We’ve been so excited over the last few months to share information about our new A2A2 milk!
 We introduced our new digestion-friendly A2A2 milk in September of 2018 and just announced last week that all of our milk is from A2A2 cows.
 A2A2 milk is milk produced by cows that do not carry the A1 protein.
 The A1 protein in milk has been found to be difficult for some milk drinkers to digest.
 We’ve written about how lots of milk lovers could have been diagnosed as lactose in tolerant, when really they have an A1 protein intolerance.
 We have loved reading all the positive testimonials from those who are now able to enjoy our classic taste without discomfort.

 We have written a lot about the science behind A2A2 milk, but now we want to talk about the real stars behind the product, our A2A2 cows!
-We want to show you the difference between our cows that produce our classic milk containing the A1 protein, as well as our cows that are producing our new A2A2 milk.
+We want to show you the difference between our cows that produced our classic milk containing the A1 protein, as well as our cows that are producing our new A2A2 milk.
 Allow us to introduce you to Greta and Mable…

 Meet Greta.
 Greta is a dairy cow that produces milk with the A1 protein.
 She enjoys grazing in the fields, an occasional back scratch, and relaxing under the mist machine on a warm day.